deco3500-2017/-/4_High_Fidelity_Prototype_20170919.md

 <ul>
 <li>she would be comfortable using the app</li>
 <li>interface could be more pretty/exciting</li>
 <li>didn't like feature of selecting someone of the same race/sex it made her feel uncomfortable.
-Once prompted by Liam she did conceed that it might be useful in other situations of needing help</li>
+Upon dicussion with Liam she did reveal that it might be more useful in other situations such as the 'social' connect part of the application</li>
 <li>user said they would use the recording feature</li>
 (total interview took 8 minutes)
 </ul>